How to write a cover letter for journal submission

 COMMENTS

-4. How to Write a Cover Letter for Journal Submission
+4. How to Write an Effective Cover Letter for Journal Submission

 5. Writing a Successful Journal Cover Letter (Free Templates)